Proton Saga (first generation): Proton Saga (1985–1992)

-In January 1987, the Proton Saga 1.5-litre saloon was introduced.
-It was powered by the 1.5-litre 4G15 engine, but remained largely unchanged exterior-wise to the 1985 Saga.
 Later in October 1987, a hatchback variant called the Proton Saga Aeroback was launched.
 It shared the same 1.5 L engine found in the saloon variant, but featured a redesigned rear end which is unique to Proton.
 1987 also witnessed the production of the 50,000th Saga.

 The Proton Saga Magma was introduced in mid-1987, offering mild mechanical and cosmetic upgrades.
 The Magma suffix denotes the updated engine, and the Magma-powered Saga can be differentiated from the original Orion II-powered models by its slightly different front grille design and the inclusion of bumper protector mouldings.
-Additionally, the first Saga models with automatic transmissions were made available in 1987.

 The Proton Saga made its European debut on 11 March 1988 with its launch in Ireland.
 Both saloon and hatchback models were made available at a cost of between £8,999 and £10,799.
 Proton managed to launch the Saga in Ireland before the United Kingdom as only minimal changes and modifications were necessary to pass Irish automotive and safety regulations.
 Additionally, the Irish automotive market was small at around 50,000 units a year at that period, as opposed to the much larger U.K. market at 2 million units.
 Proton launched the Saga in several small Commonwealth countries while they prepared for their large scale launch in the U.K. with over 100 dealers.
 In October 1988, the Proton Saga made its English debut at the 1988 British International Motorshow, where it won three Prestigious Awards (two gold medals and one silver) for quality coachwork and ergonomics.
 The Saga was also voted among the Top 10 best cars at the show.
 1988 witnessed Proton's entry into the Jamaican market, along with the 100,000th Saga produced.

+In the Malaysian market, an exclusive performance variant known as Proton Knight was introduced on 8 March 1989.
+It was only available in one shade of color called majorca black with the Aeroback body style, featuring a 1.5L 8V Magma engine and a 5-speed manual transmission.
+This sporty Saga variant was only produced for a single year, which made it one of the rarest Saga models ever made.
+A similar performance variant known as Proton Saga Black Knight Edition was launched solely in the United Kingdom in the saloon body style with only 201 units ever produced in the same year.